-This online independent study course (Reducing Medical Errors for Pharmacy) covers causes of medical errors, common errors, how to prevent them, root cause analysis, and mandatory medical error reporting requirements.
+This online independent study course (Reducing Medical Errors or Medication Errors for Pharmacy) covers causes of medical errors, common errors, how to prevent them, root cause analysis, and mandatory medical error reporting requirements.

 - Discuss the prevalence of medical errors in United States.